Statement on Ethical and Fair Admissions Practices

 Provide official or self-reported test results from the SAT or ACT.

-Fall 2021 and beyond: RIT will be "Test Optional" for all undergraduate programs.
+For Fall 2021 and beyond: RIT is "Test Optional" for all undergraduate programs.
 Applicants may choose whether to report test scores to be considered with their application.
 SAT/ACT score results will be required for consideration in the RIT/SUNY Upstate Medical University Accelerated Scholars Program.

 An Art Portfolio is required for admission to the School of Art, School of Design and School of Film and Animation.